jshttp/http-errors/README.md

 This is the current API, currently extracted from Koa and subject to change.

-All errors inherit from JavaScript `Error` and the exported `createError.HttpError`.

 ### Error Properties

 - `expose` - can be used to signal if `message` should be sent to the client,